 The first potential partnership emerged with the Ithaca/Tompkins County Convention & Visitors Bureau, a division of the Tompkins County Chamber of Commerce.
 The Downtown Visitors Center and The History Center (THC) could more fully support heritage tourism together, an idea seeded by former Tompkins County legislator Stuart Stein which later informed the county’s Heritage Tourism Implementation Plan.

-Ithaca Aviation Heritage Foundation (IAHF) was also keen to join in order to have a visible location for the rebuilt Thomas-Morse airplane, known as the “Tommy Plane,” following its centennial celebration flight which was held in September 2018.
+Ithaca Aviation Heritage Foundation (IAHF) was also keen to join in order to have a visible location for their rebuilt Thomas-Morse airplane, known as the “Tommy Plane,” following its centennial celebration flight which was held in September 2018.

 Representatives of these three organizations searched for possible locations with a strong interest in the Ithaca Commons and engaged in conversations with Tompkins County government and Tompkins Trust Company.

-Tompkins Trust Company was supportive of the idea and their Bank Alley building (110 North Tioga St, Ithaca NY) became the potential new site for this “heritage center” as the bank prepared to build new headquarters on Seneca Street.
-Their old building's location, architectural character, and visibility were all advantages, and Tompkins County legislators decided to purchase it during the county’s bicentennial.
+Tompkins Community Banking (Formerly Tompkins Trust Company) was supportive of the idea and their Bank Alley building (110 North Tioga St, Ithaca NY) became the potential new site for this “heritage center” as the bank prepared to transition to new headquarters on Seneca Street.
+Their original building's location, architectural character, and visibility were all advantages, and Tompkins County legislators decided to purchase it during the county’s bicentennial in 2017.